 We finally have all the tools in place to describe a step algorithm for minimizing a (convex) quadratic objective function without any constraints.

-- Minimize $f(x)= c\cdot x+\frac{1}{2}x^TCx$ where $C$ is a positive semidefinite matrix.
+- Minimize f(x)= c\cdot x+\frac{1}{2}x^TCx where C is a positive semidefinite matrix.

-We start with any seed value $x_0\in \mathbb R^n$.
+We start with any seed value x_0\in \mathbb R^n.
 Recall that the modified Gram-Schmidt process starts with a set of independent vectors and gradually replaces them with an orthonormal set.
-We will start with the standard basis $e_1,\ldots,e_n$, recorded as the columns of a matrix $GS_0=I$.
-We use a vector $J\in\{Y,N\}^n$ to keep track of which columns have been orthonormalized.
-So to begin we have $J=\{N,\ldots,N\}$, and as we work on a column to create a conjugate direction, we add $Y$ to that index of $J$.
-Set $g_0=\nabla f(x_0)=c+Cx_0$ and $j=0$ to initialize, where $j$ represents the iteration of the algorithm.
+We will start with the standard basis e_1,\ldots,e_n, recorded as the columns of a matrix GS_0=I. We use a vector J\in\{Y,N\}^n to keep track of which columns have been orthonormalized.
+So to begin we have J=\{N,\ldots,N\}, and as we work on a column to create a conjugate direction, we add Y to that index of J. Set g_0=\nabla f(x_0)=c+Cx_0 and j=0 to initialize, where j represents the iteration of the algorithm.

-- Step 1: Computation of search direction $s_j$: Let $GS_j=[c_{1j},\ldots, c_{nj}]$ and $J_j=\{\alpha_{1j},\ldots,\alpha_{nj}]$.
-If each component of $J_j$ is equal to $Y$, then stop with optimal solution $x_j$.
-Otherwise, compute the smallest index $k$ such that $$|g_j^Tc_{kj}|= \max\{|g_j^Tc_{ij}|\,|\, \forall i \alpha_{ij}=N\}.$$ If $g^T_jc_{kj}=0$, stop with optimal solution $x_j$.
-Otherwise set $s_j=\operatorname{sgn}(g^T_jc_{kj})c_{kj}.$ Go to step 2.
+- Step 1: Computation of search direction s_j: Let GS_j=[c_{1j},\ldots, c_{nj}] and J_j=\{\alpha_{1j},\ldots,\alpha_{nj}].
+If each component of J_j is equal to Y, then stop with optimal solution x_j.
+Otherwise, compute the smallest index k such that |g_j^Tc_{kj}|= \max\{|g_j^Tc_{ij}|\,|\, \forall i \alpha_{ij}=N\}.
+If g^T_jc_{kj}=0, stop with optimal solution x_j.
+Otherwise set s_j=\operatorname{sgn}(g^T_jc_{kj})c_{kj}.
+Go to step 2.

-- Step 2: Computation of step size $t_j$: Compute $\langle s_j,s_j\rangle$.
-If it is $0$, then stop.
+- Step 2: Computation of step size t_j: Compute \langle s_j,s_j\rangle.
+If it is 0, then stop.
 The objective function is unbounded from below.
-Otherwise set: $$t_j=\frac{g_j^Ts_j}{\langle s_j,s_j\rangle} $$ Go to step 3.
+Otherwise set: t_j=\frac{g_j^Ts_j}{\langle s_j,s_j\rangle} Go to step 3.

 - Step 3: Updating data: Set

-- $x_{j+1}:=x_j-t_js_j$.
+- x_{j+1}:=x_j-t_js_j.

-- $g_{j+1} := \nabla f(x_{j+1}) = c+Cx_{j+1}$
+- g_{j+1} := \nabla f(x_{j+1}) = c+Cx_{j+1}

-- $f(x_{j+1}) = c^Tx_{j+1} +\frac{1}{2}x_{j+1}^TCx_{j+1}$
+- f(x_{j+1}) = c^Tx_{j+1} +\frac{1}{2}x_{j+1}^TCx_{j+1}

-- $d_j = s_j/\sqrt{\langle s_j,s_j\rangle}$
+- d_j = s_j/\sqrt{\langle s_j,s_j\rangle}

-- $GS_{j+1}$ is formed from $GS_j$ by
+- GS_{j+1} is formed from GS_j by

-- replacing the $k$th column $c_k$ by $c_k/(d_j^Tc_k)$
+- replacing the kth column c_k by c_k/(d_j^Tc_k)

-- replacing all columns $c_i$ where $\alpha_{ij}=N$ by $c_i-\frac{d_j^Tc_i}{d_j^Tc_k}c_k$
+- replacing all columns c_i where \alpha_{ij}=N by c_i-\frac{d_j^Tc_i}{d_j^Tc_k}c_k

-- leaving columns $c_i$ where $\alpha_{ij}=Y$ unchanged.
+- leaving columns c_i where \alpha_{ij}=Y unchanged.

-- $J_{j+1}$ is formed from $J_j$ be setting $\alpha_{k}$ to $Y$ and leaving everything else unchanged.
+- J_{j+1} is formed from J_j be setting \alpha_{k} to Y and leaving everything else unchanged.

-- Increment $j:=j+1$ and go to step 1!
+- Increment j:=j+1 and go to step 1!

 To summarize the algorithm works as follows.
-Pick some point $x_0$.
-Choose a search direction $s_1$ parallel to the axes that maximizes the gradient slope.
-Locate the minimum of $f$ on the line through $x_0$ parallel to $s_1$ to get $x_1$.
-Comb the remaining basis vectors of $\mathbb R^n$ to be orthogonal to $s_1$ with respect to the inner product defined by $C$.
-Next find a search direction $s_2$ among these combed vectors that maximizes the gradient slope, locate the minimum of $f$ on the line through $x_1$ parallel to $s_2$ to get $x_3$, etc. After at most $n$ steps the algorithm will terminate.
+Pick some point x_0.
+Choose a search direction s_1 parallel to the axes that maximizes the gradient slope.
+Locate the minimum of f on the line through x_0 parallel to s_1 to get x_1.
+Comb the remaining basis vectors of \mathbb R^n to be orthogonal to s_1 with respect to the inner product defined by C. Next find a search direction s_2 among these combed vectors that maximizes the gradient slope, locate the minimum of f on the line through x_1 parallel to s_2 to get x_3, etc. After at most n steps the algorithm will terminate.

 I went ahead and programmed this into C# using the MathNet.Numerics.LinearAlgebra library and it seems to work quite well.

-First we have a helper function that updates the matrix $GS$, followed by the main minimization routine.
+First we have a helper function that updates the matrix GS, followed by the main minimization routine.

 public Matrix<double> GramSchmidt(Matrix<double> matrix, Vector<double> d, int k, bool[] J)